Child development and milestones: Your 5-year-old child

 *Please bear in mind that developmental milestones are not set in stone, and each child will develop at his/her own pace.
 If you are worried about any aspect of your child’s development, you should consult a doctor without delay.

-No more a clumsy little toddler, your 5 year old shows remarkable agility and speed, especially when he’s racing across a playground or around your house!
-His vision is now perfect at 20/20.
-He will gain close to 2kg this year, and grow around 6cm taller.
+No more a clumsy little toddler, your 5 year old shows remarkable agility and speed, especially when he/she’s racing across a playground or around your house!
+His/her vision is now perfect at 20/20.
+He/she will gain close to 2kg this year, and grow around 6cm taller.

-It’s not just your child’s gross motor skills that are developing, but also his fine motor skills.
+It’s not just your child’s gross motor skills that are developing, but also his/her fine motor skills.
 Let’s take a closer look at your 5 year old child’s physical development markers this month.

-- Has better coordination — he is able to make his limbs and body work together
+- Has better coordination — he/she is able to make his limbs and body work together

 - Hops, skips and jumps with good balance